netgen/media-site/doc/netgen/INSTALL.md

 If using demo content, it can be quite resource intensive to generate all needed image variations at request time, especially when demo content uses high quality and high resolution images.

-To overcome this, you can use the following command to generate all image variations for all images:
+To overcome this, you can use the following command to generate most used image variations for all images:

 ```
-php bin/console ngsite:content:generate-image-variations
+php bin/console ngsite:content:generate-image-variations --variations=i30,i480,i320,i160,nglayouts_app_preview,ngcb_thumbnail
 ```

 This command will take a couple of minutes to complete, so grab a cup of coffee while it's running.

-You can also limit the command only to a subset of image variations, subtrees, content types and content fields.
+In addition to limiting the command on specific image variations, you can also limit it to a subset of subtrees, content types and content fields.
 Use the following command to list all available options:

 ```
 php bin/console ngsite:content:generate-image-variations --help